redhat-documentation/vale-at-red-hat/README.md

   NOTE: On the Vale site, click the tab for your operating system.

-1. Use `git clone` to copy this repo, studious-fortnight, to your local machine.
+1. Use `git clone` to copy this repository, studious-fortnight, to your local machine.
 For example:
 ```
 $ cd ~
 $ git clone git@github.com:rolfedh/studious-fortnight.git